sehmbimanvir/laravel-vue-boilerplate/README.md

 ```
 **Note:** 'off' can be replaced with 0 (Integer)

-We Used Two types of Rules
+There are two types of rules used

 * [Eslint Standard Rules](https://eslint.org/docs/rules/)
 * [Eslint Vuejs Rules](https://www.npmjs.com/package/eslint-plugin-vue#bulb-rules)